jaypipes/articles/db/uuid-vs-integer.md

 ### Lookup customer orders

-The `lookup_orders_by_customer` scenario comes from the brick-and-mortar application and is designed to emulate a query that would be run by a customer service representative when a customer comes into the store and needs to find some order information.
+The `lookup_orders_by_customer` scenario is designed to emulate a query that would be run by a customer service representative when a customer comes into the store and needs to find some information on their recent orders.

 This scenario only entails a single `SELECT` query, but the query is designed to stress a particular archetypal data access pattern: aggregating information